grzegorz914/homebridge-denon-tv/README.md

 * For homebridge-denon-tv versions 3.6.0 and above the minimum required version of Homebridge is 1.3.x.
 * If update to 3.15.0 need remove the accessory frome Home app and add it again.

-## Know issues
-* If used with Hoobs, there is a possible configuration incompatibilty.

 ## Troubleshooting
 * If for some reason the device is not displayed in HomeKit app try this procedure:
    * Go to `./homebridge/persist`.